alanc98/dryot/README.md

  - My original code and my 3d Design are covered by the MIT license to be compatible with the Adafruit and Pimoroni code
  - See the file LICENSE

-# This project is completely documented in a series of YouTube videos:
+# This project is documented in a series of YouTube videos:
 1. Project Introduction and Assembly:

    [![](http://img.youtube.com/vi/7Y_-u9VHjI0/0.jpg)](http://www.youtube.com/watch?v=7Y_-u9VHjI0 "DryOT Project Part 1")